ciatph/ciat-isuirriweather/data/isu/README.md

 ### Cleaning Data

-The weather files are summarized in a Microsoft Excel file with (12) sheets for each month.
+The weather files are summarized in Microsoft Excel files with (12) sheets for each month.
 To be sure each sheet will be read correctly by the scripts,

 1. Make sure (excel) rows numbered **7** to **37** contains row data that correspond to days (1 - 30) or (1-31).
 Add additional blank rows if necessary.
 2. Make sure the 1st row data (of day) is in row number **7**.